 The programme aims to equip young people with the relevant skills required for today’s increasingly digital economy.
 It also supports young people to apply for entry-level roles and apprenticeships with Accenture, other corporates and SMEs.

-The programmes consist of multi-week placements that provide employability skills and vocational training, including programming, testing and digital concepts.
-Accenture has successfully hired over 40 young people, the majority as technology apprentices (leading to a degree in Technology) and as experienced hires or graduates.
+The programmes consist of multi-week placements that provide employability skills and vocational training, including programming and digital concepts.
+Accenture has successfully hired over 100 young people, the majority as technology and consulting apprentices (leading to a degree) and as experienced hires or graduates.

 Accenture Case Studies

 As a young mother, Michelle was stretched thin between responsibilities at home, work and school.
 A learning disability made it difficult for her to keep up, yet she still tried her best to succeed in her chosen field, technology.
 However, when a car accident made it financially impossible to continue her education, Michelle felt hopeless.